oracle-livelabs/security/oci-kms/create-connection/create-connection.md

 ## Task 1: Connect to OCI and create your own Vault in OCI Vault

-You need below parameters to configure OCI connection to integrate with CCKM.
+You need below parameters to configure OCI connection to integrate with CTM.
 * **Tenancy OCID:** OCID of the tenancy.
 * **User OCID:** OCID of the user.
 * **Region:** An Oracle Cloud Infrastructure region.